mythz/swift-linq-examples/README.md

 Unlike many languages that support a functional-style, Swift doesn't have many LINQ-like utils built-in by default, but as Swift is highly extensible this functionality can be easily extended on core primitives like `Array` as can be seen in [extensions.swift](https://github.com/mythz/swift-linq-examples/blob/master/src/LinqExamples/extensions.swift) which contains all utils used in the samples below.

+These LINQ extensions are also available in the [LinqKit](https://github.com/mythz/LinqKit) project.

 LINQ - Restriction Operators
 ----------------------------